 Teaching for Disabilities and Learning Differences

-All lectures are recorded and made available on Moodle, all readings and lecture slides will be made available prior to the lectures as much as possible (pending lecturer preference / teaching style).
+All lectures are recorded and made available on Moodle as quickly as possible.
+All readings, lecture slides and any other teaching materials will be made available prior to the lectures as much as possible (pending lecturer preference / teaching style).